-Although IT thus represents an essential interface between employees and company regulations, it often seems to develop a real life of its own.
-Lack of communication between the departments often leads to the fact that certain connections are not understood and thus the clean execution of the Compliance is neglected.
+Although IT thus represents an essential interface between employees and company regulations, it often tends to develop a life of its own.
+Lack of communication between departments often leads certain connections not being understood and thus the clean execution of the Compliance is neglected.

 IT compliance vulnerabilities

-Information is already lost between individual departments during the simple instruction of regulations.
-New employees are trained on the side during the full daily workload, other specifications spread through the silent post scheme and are thus falsified or the technical jargon is simply not sufficiently broken down.
+Information is already lost between individual departments during the basic instruction on regulations.
+New employees are trained on the side during the full daily workload, other specifications are spread through the silent post scheme and thus falsified or the technical jargon is simply not sufficiently broken down.
 Even employees who have been working for the company for years miss the connection to innovations if the communication is not always clean and unambiguous.

-A still explosive example is the passing on of passwords.
-Time and again, incidents become known in which employees have not passed on their company passwords to natural persons, but have used them to authenticate services outside the company.
+still an explosive example is the passing on of passwords.
+Time and again, incidents become known in which employees did not pass on their company passwords to natural persons, but have used them to authenticate services outside the company.
 As a result, passwords fell into the hands of third parties and were sometimes misused for hacker attacks on the company.
 One can assume that password compliance was not properly understood here.